 When home hunting, keep an eye out for certain red flags.
 At best, you’ll avoid buying a place that needs a lot of pricey repairs.
 At the least, you’ll gain some leverage in negotiating costs or required fixes before you sign on the dotted line.
 Here are the top 5 red flags that buyers should be looking out for when home hunting in NYC.

 The foundation is perhaps the essential component of a home.
 A problem with the foundation can cost thousands to correct the problem.
 When looking at a home, be aware of the foundation.
 If it has a basement, it’s effortless to check for cracks in the foundation.
 You can find other tell-tale signs by checking the doorframes throughout the house or apartment.
 If they don’t seem quite square or have difficulty closing, it suggests problems with the structure.

 A widespread problem with older NYC properties is the use of asbestos in the building materials.
 It can be found in the floor and ceiling tiles, insulation for pipes as well as plaster, paints, and cement.
 Long-term exposure can cause significant health problems, and the cost of removal by a licensed remediation company can run from $5,000 to $10,000.
 The worst thing is that you can’t tell if a material contains asbestos just by looking at it.
 If you suspect it does collect a small sample and send it in for testing.

-Buying a home means buying into a neighborhood as well.
+Buying a home means buying into a community as well.
 When home hunting, don’t just look at the house or apartment.
-Take a walk around the neighborhood and inspect how it looks.
+Take a walk around the area and inspect how it looks.
 Are there a lot of boarded-up properties and vacant lots?
 Is there a lot of heavy industry or business parks?
 In other words, are there signs of stability and growth?